Yuchong-Geng/Yuchong-Geng.github.io/_pages/about.md

 Research Interests
 ======

 My research interests include both edge computing system and general machine learning for cloud/edge robotics.
-Specifically, for the system related topics, I am interested in transforming network providers' access networks to new edge dataceters (access-edge) to support robotics, IoT devices and etc. As for the machine learning side, I am interested in improving the accuracy and performance of cloud/edge robotics with techniques including information/knowledge representation sharing, active learning and etc.
+Specifically, for the system related topics, I am interested in transforming network providers' access networks to new edge datacenters (access-edge) to support mission-critical robotics, IoT devices and etc. As for the machine learning side, I am interested in improving the reliability and performance of cloud/edge robotics with techniques including information/knowledge representation sharing, active learning and etc.

 Education
 ======